jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Research.md

 Select the type of data.
 Also select your data file by clicking the button **Browse**.
 Enter a name for your dataset and click the button **Import**.

-Enigma saves all files in the folder c:\enigma_ar\data.
+Enigma saves all files in the folder 'data' under the work folder that you defined.
 It creates a separate folder for each data file.
 In each of these folders, you will see the sub-folders _csv_ and _json_.
 These sub-folders contain respectively a copy of the original data and the converted data.

 The data folder also contains a file _errors.txt_ that contains descriptions of any error that was encountered.